How to Listen to an Audiobook?

 - Make yourself comfortable.
 Find a comfy chair or even lie down somewhere.

 - Slow down the audiobook.
-There are a lot of apps that allow you to slow down the pace so you can either let the author to enunciate or let yourself jot down notes.
+There are a lot of apps that allow you to slow down the pace, so you can either let the author to enunciate or to let yourself jot down notes.

 - Make merciless amount of notes.
 It’s easier to find essential points from written notes than browsing your audiobook app.

 - If possible, try to influence a friend or family member to do the same.
 Brainstorming afterward may rack up your creativity beyond the captive boundaries.